Are bars liable for wrecks caused by a drunk driver? In some cases, yes, but it depends on the circumstances.

 The Texas Dram Shop Act was passed in 1987 as a way to curb drunk driving by targeting those who serve alcohol in violation of their TABC license.
 While not holding them criminally liable for the actions of a drunk driver, the law aims to hold irresponsible businesses civilly (financially) liable to victims of drunk driving accidents.

-If you’ve been injured or lost a loved one in a Dallas drunk driving accident, the lawyers at Montgomery Law are here to help.
+If you’ve been injured or have lost a loved one in a Dallas drunk driving accident, the lawyers at Montgomery Law are here to help.
 We’re available to take your call 24 hours a day at 214-720-6090 (local) or 1-833-720-6090 (toll-free) and explain your options moving forward at no cost.
 In fact, our law firm handles all cases on a no-win no-fee basis.

 What The Law Says